bbc/simorgh/src/app/pages/ArticlePage/PagePromoSections/TopStoriesSection/topStoriesSection.md

+import { Source, ArgsTable } from '@storybook/addon-docs';
+import dedent from 'ts-dedent';
+import Component from '.';

 ## Description

 A component constructing the Top Stories section for Article pages.
 The sections can hold a list of TopStoriesItem or a single TopStoriesItem.
 The section can have a max of 3 items.